KOKOMO BASEBALL CARDS

 The 1960s brought both change and continued success for Kokomo’s baseball card industry.
 Topps introduced modern innovations like team-color borders, action photos and player statistics that are now standard.
 Meanwhile, Park Avenue diversified by also producing cards for other companies like Fleer.
 They even launched some experimental sets of their own under the “Nellie Fox” label in 1964 that featured the popular White Sox star.
 Overall output remained enormous throughout the decade as baseball’s popularity peaked.

-Read also: CAN I BUY BASEBALL CARDS
+Read also: VALUE OF BASEBALL CARDS 1960

 In 1973, Topps made the difficult decision to end its subcontracting agreement with Park Avenue and move production fully in-house.
 The Lutz brothers subsequently closed Park Avenue Candy.
 Their tenure overseeing the printing of some of the most beloved vintage cardboard in history cemented Kokomo’s fame among baseball memorabilia enthusiasts.
 The city would remain informally known as the “Cardboard Capital” for generations to come.